 E Zhu (rhizome of curcuma), another powerful herb in “dissolving blood stasis” in Chinese herbal medicine, is widely used in China for its anti-cancer and anti-tumor properties.
 The active substance called curcumin is a potent inhibitor of mutagenesis and tumor promotion.
 San Leng and E Zhu not only inhibit the number of tumors but also reduce tumor size.
 Together, San Leng and Er Zhu are combined in clinical practice for an even stronger effect.

 Acupuncture and food therapy can be used in conjunction with herbal formulas to increase the effectiveness.
 Also, diet, exercise, and lifestyle changes may be necessary to reduce and prevent uterine fibroids.
 Any herbs or recommendations for diet and exercise changes should come from a qualified Oriental Medicine physician.
 By properly applying the principles of TCM, many women have found healing and help for their uterine fibroid symptoms.
-Dr. Dongfeng Zhou is on staff at our wellness center serving the communities of Margate, Coral Springs, Coconut Creek, Tamarac and Parkland Florida.
-She offers free consultations daily.
+Our wellness center serves the communities of Margate, Coral Springs, Coconut Creek, Tamarac and Parkland Florida.
+We offer free consultations daily.

 - Dharmananda, Subhuti.
 “Chinese Herbal Therapy for Uterine Fibroids.”
 Institute for Traditional Medicine, ITMonline, Sept.
 2003, www.itmonline.org/arts/fibroids.htm.